1. How long do I need for my visit?

 4. Can I use my camera in the museum?

-5. If I only want to visit the Museum, do I have to buy the all-attraction ticket?
+5. If I only want to visit the Museum, do I have to buy a Full Navy Ticket?

 6. What activities are there for children?

 7. How can I find out about special events at the Museum?